r0gue-io/pop-node/pop-api/README.md

 // -- snip --
 #[ink(message)]
 pub fn transfer(&mut self, token: TokenId, to: AccountId, value: Balance) -> Result<()> {
-    // Use of Pop API to call into the runtime to transfer some fungible assets. api::transfer(token, to, value)
+    // Usege of Pop API to call into the runtime to transfer some fungible assets. api::transfer(token, to, value)
 }
 ```